Cutter version 8.0.5 incorporated, for the first time, features specifically designed to

 Step 6: Setting Up Cutter

-Step 7: Using Cutter to Compile a Shader
+Step 7: Using Cutter to Create and Compile a Shader

 From the Templates menu choose Arnold Shader->mkSampleShader.cpp.